msimms/rust_tcx/README.md

 This is a work-in-progress.

 ## Revision History
+0.9.1 - Added ability to read speed and power data from the extensions field, also flushed out more structures from the specification.
 0.9.0 - Initial release.
 Successfully parsed a few example files from Garmin Connect, but does not yet implement the entire specification.

 ## License